needle-engine/deploy-to-netlify/README.md

 ## Troubleshooting
 ### Deployment fails
-- Make sure the package.lock.json is ignored in your project (add it to your `.gitignore` file)
+- Try deleting your package.lock.json in your project (and optionally add it to your `.gitignore` file)

 ## Internal